-Your employer may either withdraw from participation in the RS Plan or continue to operate the Plan, but without further benefit accruals.
-In order to distribute benefits after Plan withdrawal, your employer must formally terminate their plan using a special process that follows rules described in IRS and PBGC regulations.
-If the Plan is continued, your benefit will be payable to you when you retire or terminate your employment, or when another distributable event occurs.
-Your employer will provide further information and instructions in the event of a Plan termination.
+If the Plan is terminated by your employer, your employer may make distributions to you in any manner allowed by the Plan or your employer may continue to operate the plan and trust, however with no further benefit accruals.
+If the trust is continued, your benefit will be payable to you when you retire or terminate your employment, or when another distribution event occurs.
+Look for further information and instructions from your employer if a Plan termination occurs.